truenas/middleware/docs/userguide/index.rst

 `crontab(5) <http://www.freebsd.org/cgi/man.cgi?query=crontab&sektion=5>`_
 using syntax that can be perplexing to new Unix users.
 The FreeNAS® GUI makes it easy to schedule when you would like the task to occur.

-**NOTE:** due to a limitation in FreeBSD, users with account names that contain spaces or exceed 17 characters are unable to create cron jobs.
+.. note:: due to a limitation in FreeBSD, users with account names that contain spaces or exceed 17 characters are unable to create cron jobs.

 Figure 6.1a shows the screen that opens when you click System → Cron Jobs → Add Cron Job.